-The Commission will consider awarding grants and loans for tourism destination infrastructure projects and for regional tourism marketing initiatives.
+The Commission will consider awarding grants and loans for tourism destination infrastructure projects, for regional tourism marketing initiatives, and for placemaking mini grants.

 The Commission prioritizes regional projects of interest to national or international markets.
 Applicants must demonstrate the ability of the project to attract measurable visitor revenues from outside the Tobacco Region.